Available in EU (€989) — not yet officially sold in the UK

 Several plug-in kits are available from manufacturers and retailers.

-SEG requires MCS certification, not available for DIY plug-in installs yet.
+MCS certification required for SEG, not available for DIY plug-in installs.

-G98 notification is mandatory within 28 days of installation.
+G98 notification to DNO is mandatory within 28 days of commissioning.

 What is plug-in solar?